iw131/Scratch-Commenter-Plus/README.md

 Create a new bookmark and paste the code into the URL field.<br />
 **2. Use the Bookmark:** <br />
 Open the bookmark from your address bar whenever you want to use Scratch Commenter Plus.
+## **Extension**<br />
+**Download and install Extension:** <br />
+Go to releases, then download Scratch Commenter Plus zip<br />
+After that go to "chrome://extensions" or whatever url your browser uses, extract the zip, and load the unpacked folder inside of the other folder.<br />
+For this you may have to enable developer mode if you havent already, typically there's an obvious setting for it but if you need help, Google.<br />
 ## **Usage** <br />
 **Reply to a Comment:** <br />
 Paste the comment ID of the comment you would like to reply to.
 Leave blank if you don’t want to reply. <br />
 **Mention a User:** <br />
 Paste the user ID of the user you want to mention in your comment in the commentee ID field.
-Leave blank if you don’t want to mention anyone.
+Leave blank if you don’t want to mention anyone. <br />
 **Post Multiple Times:** <br />
 Enter the number of comments you would like to post into the Amount box, then click outside of the box and wait for it to load.
 Note: large numbers will cause it to take a while to load or it may crash.